Office of Attorney General Maura Healey

 - Answer questions or direct consumers to areas of this website for answers;

 - Offer referrals to appropriate organizations or government agencies for help; or

 - Provide information on the Attorney General's consumer complaint and mediation processes, and community-based consumer and mediation programs.

 To reach the Public Inquiry & Assistance Center Hotline, call (617) 727-8400.

 Before Filing a Complaint

-The Attorney General's Public Inquiry and Assistance Center is staffed with trained professionals who will review your complaint to determine whether it is appropriate for the AGO's free, voluntary mediation service.
+The Attorney General's Public Inquiry and Assistance Center (PIAC) is staffed with trained professionals who will review your complaint to determine whether it is appropriate for the AGO's free, voluntary mediation service.
 If the complaint is one with which we may be able to assist you, a Mediator will contact you before they attempt to contact the business, in the AGO's effort to resolve your complaint through mediation.
 These mediations are conducted over the phone.